 The result will be a process that protects public health, safety and natural resources while continuing to meet demand for efficient, quality service essential for a growing, diverse community.
 The new process will develop biosolids into a sustainable resource limiting environmental impacts while maximizing resource recovery opportunities.
 The project will further advance a solution using reliable and proven technology that offers the best value for the citizens of Bellingham over a fifty-year lifecycle.

 The resource recovery solution for wastewater will minimize the social impacts of handling biosolids while supporting the core values of Bellingham residents via a “Triple Bottom Line Plus" (i.e. fiscal, environmental, technical, socially sustainable) assessment.

 All phases of this project will develop within the framework of the Legacy Statements and Strategic Commitments adopted by the Bellingham City Council in July 13, 2009.

-We have provided Council with a project status update on January, 2019.
-The following resources are provided as a reference to the project status.
+We provided Council with a project status update in January 2020.
+The following resources are provided as a reference to project status.

 Council Meeting Videos

 Core Team Meeting Presentations

 July 2017 Open House